sarsko/CreuSAT/README.md

 You could also check out [Friday](/Friday/) and [Robinson](/Robinson/) for a couple of verified solvers which are both easier to grok algorithmically and proof-wise.

+Oh, and yeah, read the [thesis](/SarekSkot%C3%A5m_thesis.pdf/).
+You don't have to read the whole thing, but it has a pretty good introduction to Creusot, program verification, and SAT solving.
+At least I think it is pretty good, and I've also gotten feedback from people not all that familiar with these kinds of things that it is fairly accessible.

 ## Overview of the repository